 This is especially true for primary care providers (PCPs) because under most health plan contractual relationships, it is to them who patients are attributed; thus, if they want to be successful, primary care providers especially – and other providers too – must know what type of patients they want and how to both bring them into the practice and how to keep them attributed to the PCP practice.

-Every medical practice requires a patient acquisition strategy today.
+Every medical practice requires a patient acquisition strategy these days.

 Doctors tend to forget that their medical practice is ultimately a business.
 Sure, they got into this profession / vocation based on their passion towards curing patients.
 However, that does not change the fact that the medical practice still needs to act and perform like a regular business.